Direct3D: Direct3D 12

 Root parameters are one type of entry in a root signature.
 The actual values of the root parameters that are modified at runtime are called root arguments.
 This is the data that the shaders read.

 Within Direct3D 11, the commands are sent from the CPU to the GPU one by one, and the GPU works through these commands sequentially.
-This means that commands are bottlenecked by the speed at which the CPU could send these commands in a linear fashion.
+This means that commands are bottlenecked by the speed at which the CPU can send these commands in a linear fashion.
 Within DirectX 12 these commands are sent as command lists, containing all the required information within a single package.
 The GPU is then capable of computing and executing this command in one single process, without having to wait on any additional information from the CPU.

 Within these command lists are bundles.
 Where previously commands were just taken, used, and then forgotten by the GPU, bundles can be reused.
 This decreases the workload of the GPU and means repeated assets can be used much faster.

 While resource binding is fairly convenient in Direct3D 11 for developers at the moment, its inefficiency means several modern hardware capabilities are being drastically underused.
 When a game engine needed resources in DX11, it had to draw the data from scratch every time, meaning repeat processes and unnecessary uses.
 In Direct3D 12, descriptor heaps and tables mean the most often used resources can be allocated by developers in tables, which the GPU can quickly and easily access.
 This can contribute to better performance than Direct3D 11 on equivalent hardware, but it also entails more work for the developer.

 Dynamic Heaps are also a feature of Direct3D 12.

 Direct3D 12 features explicit multi-adapter support, allowing the explicit control of multiple GPUs (mGPU) configuration systems.
 Such configurations can be built with graphics adapter of the same hardware vendor as well of different hardware vendor together.

 An experimental support of D3D 12 for Windows 7 SP1 has been released by Microsoft in 2019 via a dedicated NuGet package.